Here is a quick recap of industry related headlines over the last week:

 Overall, new vehicle sales were down 21.5% during the first eight months of the year compared to last year (with a 19% YOY decline in July).
 The graph below shows our current projections for new vehicles sales for the remainder of 2020.

-Our New Vehicle Sales Outlook was updated based on stronger than expected August sales numbers.
+Our New Vehicle Sales Outlook was updated this week based on stronger than expected August sales numbers.
 Due to continuous production disruptions and much weaker demand due to the economic slow-down, we project a 22% drop (compared to pre-COVID-19 projections) in new sales in 2020 to 13.2mm units in our base economic scenario.

 In the longer-term, we expect new sales volume to return to pre-COVID-19 levels within five years.